 Janell C. 2017 Graduate

 Visit our faculty page to view current education program instructors.

-MASTER OF SPECIAL EDUCATION (HIGH-INCIDENCE)
+MASTER OF SPECIAL EDUCATION (HIGH INCIDENCE) PROGRAM DETAILS

 The Master of Education with a major in Special Education High-Incidence Disabilities at Southwestern College is designed for those who wish to earn an endorsement in teaching special education as part of their graduate degree.
 A minimum of 36 credit hours are required for the graduate degree.
 An endorsement in high-incidence disabilities may be earned in 33 credit hours.
 A minimum of nine credit hours is required for a provisional endorsement.